repeato-qa/ios-connector/README.md

 # iOS Connector for Repeato Studio and Repeato CLI

 This open source library allows remote controlling iOS devices / simulators from an automation host.

 The connector library needs to be embedded into your app and takes care of transmitting and receiving data from [Repeato Studio](https://www.repeato.app) or [Repeato CLI](https://www.npmjs.com/package/@repeato/cli-testrunner).

+> This is the new connector that works a bit differently than the old one (v1.2.x, see documentation [here](https://github.com/repeato-qa/ios-connector/tree/1.2.8)).

 # How does the connector work?

-When the app is launched, the connector tries to connect to the host (Repeato Studio or Repeato CLI) via a websocket connection.
-If the connection is established, the connector starts listening for incoming commands and executes them.
-The connector also sends back a video feed to the host.
+When the app is launched, the connector will open a server port that an automation host can connect to.
+As soon as a connection is established, the connector waits for incoming commands and executes them.
+The connector also sends back a video feed to the host (single jpeg frames).

-When the app is lauched on an iOS Simulators, the connector simply connects to localhost:1313.
-When the app is launched on a physical device however, the connector does not know where to connect to (localhost doesn't work in this case).
-It's going to try to connect to the host the app was originally built on, but that doesn't always work.

-Therefore Repeato passes it's own host IP to the app via launch arguments.
-The connector then tries to connect to the host IP.
+The port that the connector listens on can be configured via the `-port`launch argument.
+By default, the connector listens on port 1313.

-In case of a connection error, the connector shows a dialog to the user to help them debugging the issue.
+As long as there is no connection, the connector shows a dialog to the user to help them to debug potential issues.

-So when working with phyisical iOS devices, make sure you start the app via Repeato (either via a "Start app" step, or via the "Start last used app" button).
-Manual app launches most probably will not work.
+Make sure that you always launch the app via Repeato, which will take care of passing the right `-port` argument before establishing a connection.

 # Installation